Archive-663/.github/profile/README.md

 Archive 663 is a collection of 3D printable design sketches I've made somewhere in time.
 My intent is to collect as many as I can here and share them with as many people as possible before I consciously uncouple.

-"You rocks think you're so smart."
+"You rocks think you're so smart."<br />
 "That's alright.
-I'm exactly where I'm supposed to be."
+I'm exactly where I'm supposed to be."<br />
 "When in rains, the world pays attention -- be the rain."

 ### Links